celynhs/Bangkit-project/README MAIN.md

 3. Third week

    a.
-Combining 2 recommender system & process the result of both to create a hybrid recommender system which generate top products recommendations
+Combining 2 recommender systems & process the result of both to create a hybrid recommender system which generates top products recommendations

    b.
 Deploying the ML model & Create APIs

-   c.

 4. Fourth week

    a.
 API testing

    b.
-Mobile Application Development
+Integrating API with Mobile Application

-   c.

 5. Fifth week

    a.
 Application Integration

    b.
-Make project brief and documentations
+Make project brief and documentation

    c.
-Prepare go-to market proposal and project presentation.
+Prepare go-to-market proposal and project presentation.

 <br>